India's Biometric ID System Has Led To Starvation For Some Poor, Advocates Say

 Here's how Aadhaar works: An applicant goes to an Indian post office or ID enrollment center and shows proof of address and identity.
 (In cases where people don't have a fixed address, or any ID, another Indian can legally vouch for them.)

 An Aadhaar enrollment worker scans applicants' irises, takes their fingerprints and photos, and assigns them a unique 12-digit number.
-The biometric data is stored on government servers.
+The biometric data are stored on government servers.
 Several weeks later, an ID card arrives in the mail.

 The rollout was accompanied by a big patriotic PR campaign, with TV ads showing smiling elderly people using Aadhaar to collect state pensions and villagers using it to collect food rations.

-It was geared especially toward India's poor.
+It was geared especially to India's poor.

 Helping the poor